jlgerber/cpp_happy_fun_time/session_04/session04.md

 # Structs and Classes

-C++ has two data structures which resemble python classes - structs and classes.
+C++ has two data structures which resemble Python classes - structs and classes.

 They are so similar that, rather than talk about them separately, I will discuss classes and then come back and talk about the trivial differences between classes and structs.